ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

 \subsubsection{Progressive Rendering\texorpdfstring{~\faSpinner}{}}

 Rendering is done on the front end in two passes: first, it preprocesses the tree according to user-specified parameters, such as the maximum tree depth and event filters, generating a rendering tree.
 Then, it lays out the \IT in SVG format that eventually appears on the screen.
 The first step rewrites the aggregated tree into a new one when only simple transforms are involved, saving back-end heavy work.
-Typically, to filter out node types or apply a hierarchy transform (see~\autoref{sec:controlpanel} for details).
+Typically, to filter out node types or apply a hierarchy transform (explained in~\autoref{sec_controlpanel}).
 This allows for a smoother user experience since a tree is usually composed of a few thousand nodes that are fast to process compared to the dataset that can contain millions of events.

 To prevent the progressive algorithm from flooding the rendering, the front end notifies the back end to continue the aggregation process once it has fully displayed an updated tree.
-When the user changes any of the parameters used for aggregation, the aggregation algorithm restarts from the beginning, iteratively updating the rendering.
+When the user changes any of the parameters used for aggregation, the aggregation algorithm restarts from the beginning, iteratively updating the rendering, as shown by the arrows at the right of \autoref{fig_parcoursvisArchitecture}.